mobileprint/android-print-sdk/README.md

 ### Print

-Once you have created the `PrintJob` object, you are ready to print.
+Once you have created the `PrintJobData` object, you are ready to print.

 ```java
 PrintUtil.print(activity);